 ICER has released a draft report on the effectiveness and value of two new treatments for Low Density Lipoprotein cholesterol (LDL-C) lowering for people with ASCVD, FH, or both, who need additional LDL-C lowering in spite of maximally tolerated statin therapy.
 ICER is specifically considering three groups of people among those with cardiovascular disease – those with FH, with statin related side effects, and with a recent acute coronary syndrome (like a heart attack or unstable angina in the past year).

-FH Foundation research from the national CASCADE FH Registry shows that, for many with FH, first-line statin treatment is not enough to lower LDL-C to the level their doctor recommends.
+Family Heart Foundation research from the national CASCADE FH Registry shows that, for many with FH, first-line statin treatment is not enough to lower LDL-C to the level their doctor recommends.
 Many need combination treatment to reach their goal.
 Thankfully, there are additional cholesterol treatment options, including ezetimibe, PCSK9 inhibitors (evolocumab, alirocumab), and Lipoprotein Apheresis.

 Now, there is one new treatment approved by the FDA in February 2019 – bempedoic acid – and another potential treatment expected to be reviewed by the FDA in late 2020 or early 2021 – inclisiran.
 The ICER report is evaluating the effectiveness and value of these treatments.